 Day 1: The tour begins this evening in Santo Domingo, capital of the Dominican Republic.
 Our hotel is situated close to the center of colonial Santo Domingo, and those who arrive early may wish to explore the many historic buildings and museums close by.
-We’ll start the first evening with a visit to a nearby roost of Hispaniola Parakeets.
+We’ll start the first evening with a visit to a nearby roost of Hispaniolan Parakeets.
 Night in Santo Domingo.

 Day 2: We’ll begin our first full day at the extensive and beautifully maintained botanical garden, centered on a densely forested canyon.
 A morning walk here provides an excellent introduction to the island’s birds.
-In addition to the ubiquitous Hispaniolan Woodpecker, we should find Vervain Hummingbird (ostensibly the world’s second-smallest bird), Antillean Palm-Swift, the adorable Broad-billed Tody, Red-legged Thrush, Black-crowned Palm-Tanager, and Hispaniolan Lizard-Cuckoo.
+In addition to the ubiquitous Hispaniolan Woodpecker, we should find Vervain Hummingbird (ostensibly the world’s second-smallest bird), Antillean Palm-Swift, Red-legged Thrush, Black-crowned Palm-Tanager, and Hispaniolan Lizard-Cuckoo.
 We can also expect to see the bizarre Palmchat, in a family unto itself, which builds enormous communal nests in palm trees.
-With some luck we may happen upon West Indian Whistling-Duck, which can sometimes be found along a small stream in the gardens.
+With some luck we may happen upon West Indian Whistling-Duck, which can often be found along a small stream in the gardens.
 After lunch and some shopping for picnic supplies we’ll make the three-hour drive to Barahona on the southwestern coast.
 Night near Barahona.

 Gavin is a fantastic guide…very knowledgeable about the Dominican Republic’s birds and their songs and calls.
 He was always making sure we all were able to see the birds and enjoy the trip to the fullest!
 I will recommend him to all of my friends!